-For both generators and devices it is possible to define times in which switchings can be carried out only restricted or not at all.
-Any number of lock times can be defined for each generator/device.
+For both generators and devices, it is possible to define times in which switchings can be carried out only partially or not at all. it is possible to state as many lock times as you want.

-Any number of lock times can be defined for each element.
-You must ensure that the lock times do not overlap.
-If they do, it is possible that the component cannot be switched by the Load Management anymore.
+Ensure that lock times do not overlap one another.
+If there are time overlaps, it is possible that a device can no longer be switched by the Load Management module.

-The lock time parameters are set in the project and cannot be changed during the Runtime.
+The lock time parameters are set in the project and cannot be changed in the Runtime.